You are here:

 ACCT 110, 223, 225, 235, 236, 320, 344, 345, 436, 440, 441, 443; BUS 228, 238, 244; ECON 110 and 111; MATH 123.

-1. All accounting majors are required to pass a standardized departmental accounting achievement exam during their final semester.
+All accounting majors are required to pass a standardized comprehensive accounting exit exam during their final semester which is offered as the ACCT 449 final exam for those students enrolled in the course.
+For students in the 128 hour track who choose not to enroll in ACCT 449, the exit exam will be taken as a separate major requirement for graduation.
 Students who fail will be required to retake the exam.
 The Accounting Department may also require a student to complete a comprehensive project for those areas in which they tested unsatisfactorily.

 PERSONAL FINANCIAL PLANNING

 An introductory course in recording, classifying, summarizing, and interpreting the basic business transaction.
-Problems of classification and interpretation of accounts and preparation of financial statements are studied.
+Emphasizes problems of classification and interpretation of accounts and preparation of financial statements.

 ACCOUNTING FOR MANAGERIAL DECISION-MAKING